-To be considered for inclusion in the proxy materials for next year's annual meeting of stockholders (the "2022 Annual Meeting"), your proposal must be submitted in writing by July 6, 2022, to our Corporate Secretary at 1 Montgomery Street, Suite 1500, San Francisco, California 94104, and must comply with all applicable requirements of Rule 14a-8 promulgated under the Securities Exchange Act of 1934, as amended (the "Exchange Act"); provided, however, that if our 2022 Annual Meeting is held before November 15, 2022, or after January 14, 2023, then the deadline is a reasonable amount of time prior to the date we begin to print and mail our proxy statement for the 2022 Annual Meeting.
+To be considered for inclusion in the proxy materials for next year's annual meeting of stockholders (the "2023 Annual Meeting"), your proposal must be submitted in writing by July 4, 2023, to our Corporate Secretary at 1 Montgomery Street, Suite 1100, San Francisco, California 94104, and must comply with all applicable requirements of Rule 14a-8 promulgated under the Securities Exchange Act of 1934, as amended (the "Exchange Act"); provided, however, that if our 2023 Annual Meeting is held before November 13, 2023, or after January 12, 2024, then the deadline is a reasonable amount of time prior to the date we begin to print and mail our proxy statement for the 2023 Annual Meeting.

-Pursuant to Section 5(b)(3) of our Bylaws, if you wish to submit a proposal (including a director nomination) at the 2022 Annual Meeting that is not to be included in next year's proxy materials, you must do so no later than the close of business on September 16, 2022, nor earlier than the close of business on August 17, 2022, to our Corporate Secretary at 1 Montgomery Street, Suite 1500, San Francisco, California 94104; provided, however, that if our 2022 Annual Meeting is held before November 15, 2022, or after January 14, 2023, then the deadline is (a) no earlier than the close of business on the 120th day prior to the date of the 2022 Annual Meeting and (b) not later than the close of business on the later of (i) the 90th day prior to the 2022 Annual Meeting or (ii) the tenth day following the day on which public announcement of the date of such meeting is first made.
+Pursuant to Section 5(b)(3) of our Bylaws, if you wish to submit a proposal (including a director nomination) at the 2023 Annual Meeting that is not to be included in next year's proxy materials, or provide notice of a solicitation of proxies in support of director nominees other than the Company's nominees pursuant to Rule 14a-19, you must do so no later than the close of business on September 14, 2023, nor earlier than the close of business on August 15, 2023, to our Corporate Secretary at 1 Montgomery Street, Suite 1100, San Francisco, California 94104; provided, however, that if our 2023 Annual Meeting is held before November 13, 2023, or after January 12, 2024, then the deadline is (a) no earlier than the close of business on the 120th day prior to the date of the 2023 Annual Meeting and (b) not later than the close of business on the later of (i) the 90th day prior to the 2023 Annual Meeting or (ii) the tenth day following the day on which public announcement of the date of such meeting is first made.